DariaRadu/mws-restaurant-stage-1/README.md

 # TO TEST
 Run the server on the dist folder, then use localhost:8000 for the performance test (as it has minified files).
-I created the project with the help of the web seminar, so some of the ideas implemented might be similar : )
+I created the project with the help of the web seminar, so some of the ideas implemented might be similar : ) Also, credits for the web seminar on caching previously visited pages!

 # Mobile Web Specialist Certification Course
 ---